-- Make sure all your chores are done, and your mind is relaxed when you do the facial.
+- Make sure all your chores are done, and your mind is relaxed when you do the facial treatment.
 You need to sit still when you apply the pack.
 Not only will it allow the pack to rest and prevent it from sliding off your face, but it will also help you calm down and unwind.

 - Make sure you are wearing old clothes as fruit packs ought to be messy.

 - Some fruit pulps are extremely fluid; they will not remain on your skin.
 To thicken the paste, you can add oats to the fruit pulp.